ishanmadan/IBEIS/README.md

 # IBEIS
-Project the User Interface Project of IBEIS
+Project the User Interface Project of IBEIS for scientific users